 Cargo bikes being used for medical services is a growing trend as their usefulness and capabilities are better recognized by the masses including emergency management services.
 People with cargo bicycles were critical during Hurricane Sandy, getting food to trapped residents and transporting medics to places vehicles couldn’t reach.

 A number of cities including Seattle, Portland, and San Francisco are proving their resilience to potential disasters by organizing disaster relief trials.
-Participants with cargo bikes can hon their disaster relief collaboration skills by hauling water, food, blankets and medicine over coursed up to 30 mile in length, stopping at checkpoints to perform challenges such as navigating without electronics, getting past a one meter high obstacle, a water hazard, an off-road section and others.
+Participants with cargo bikes can hon their disaster relief collaboration skills by hauling water, food, blankets and medicine over courses up to 30 miles (40 kilometres) in length.
+Along the way they are required to stop at checkpoints to perform challenges such as navigating without electronics, getting past a one meter high obstacle, a water hazard, an off-road section and others.
 The idea is they’ll be ready to help if the worst-case scenario hits.

 Get your FREE copy of our guide: Momentum Mag's Cargo Bike Guide